cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ### Journal's design open questions

 Should there be a link to the edited particle?
-Should it replace the original link or {~~they both needed to be together~>should both links be present~~}? {~~Should there be a description of changes in the new particle from the old one?~>Should we provide a list of alterations to highlight differences between the old and the new particle?~~} >>|
+Should it replace the original link or should both links be present?
+Should we provide a describtion of alterations to highlight and clarify differences between the old and the new particle? >>|

 ---